J-Palomino/trifecta/MONGODB_MIGRATION.md

-# DaisyChain PostgreSQL Migration Guide
+# DaisyChain MongoDB Migration Guide

-Complete guide for migrating DaisyChain (MeshCentral) from NeDB file-based storage to PostgreSQL database.
+Complete guide for migrating DaisyChain (MeshCentral) from NeDB file-based storage to MongoDB database.

 ## Table of Contents